 The images below do not appear in the game files in any form.

-In the final game when Pearl is crying she only moves her right hand, while the left hand stays in one place, but in the earlier version of this animation she wiped her eyes with both hands.
+In the final game, when Pearl is crying, she only moves her right hand while the left remains stationary.
+In an earlier version of this animation, however, she rubbed her eyes with both hands.

-Because the second game was ported directly over the first one, it contains several leftover music tracks from Phoenix Wright Ace Attorney:
+Because the second game was built directly on top of the first one, it contains several leftover music tracks from Phoenix Wright Ace Attorney:

-Starting from the Nintendo DS re-release a lobster's tail in Viola Hall was censored out in both the Japanese and overseas versions due to its suggestive look:
+Starting from the Nintendo DS re-release, a lobster's tail in Viola Hall was censored out in both the Japanese and Western versions due to its suggestive look:

-This background stayed censored in all subsequent versions up to the 3DS re-release, where it finally appeared in its full glory again.
+This background remained altered in all subsequent versions up to the 3DS re-release, where it finally appeared in its full glory again.

 Surprisingly, there is another instance of censorship, only this time it went the other way around:

-Before the arrival of the 3DS re-release, Dr. Grey brought his glasses back with the middle finger, but for the 3DS release he was redrawn to use his index finger instead.
-This change affected both English and Japanese versions, and was also carried into the latest Trilogy HD re-release.
+Before the arrival of the 3DS re-release, Dr. Grey pushed his glasses back with the middle finger, but for the 3DS release he was redrawn to use his index finger instead.
+This change affected both the English and Japanese versions, and was carried over into the latest Trilogy HD re-release.

-Now this change makes perfect sense, but it begs the question of why someone bothered to edit out a harmless lobster's tail, yet at the same time left the more offensive middle finger gesture intact.
+While this change makes sense, it raises the question of why developers bothered to edit out a harmless lobster's tail while leaving the more offensive middle finger gesture intact for so many years.

-Since the game was ported over the first one, it also contains all its garbage graphics, like the Japanese GBA Bubbles, GBA UI Buttons, Language Buttons an so on.
+Since the game was built on top of the first one, it also contains all of its junk graphics, such as the Japanese GBA Bubbles, GBA UI Buttons and Language Buttons among other things.